-Sadaqah is an optional contribution that keeps on giving and is a donation given with no expectation of reward or something in return; it is simply given as an act of kindness.
+What does Sadaqah mean?
+Sadaqah is an optional contribution and is a donation given with no expectation of reward or something in return; it is simply given as an act of kindness.
 Sadaqah is considered a short-term contribution, something that can aid someone in need immediately, while Sadaqah Jariyah is longer-term and continues to give, even after you have passed.
+The difference between Sadaqah and Sadaqah Jariyah will assist you in how much Sadaqah to give.

 What is the Difference Between Sadaqah and Lillah?

 There are several different types of Sadaqah in addition to Sadaqah and Sadaqah Jariyah, such as Lillah.
-Lillah means ‘for the sake of Allah’ and is a type of Sadaqah donation and instead of being made to an individual or persons in need, it can be made to an institution such as an orphanage, hospital or mosque.
-Like Sadaqah, it is not a compulsory contribution, there is no minimum amount and no restriction on who can receive funds unlike Zakat, which is given to a strict group of people in need and Sadaqah which is usually given to an individual or community group.
+Lillah means ‘for the sake of Allah’ and is a type of Sadaqah donation.
+Instead of being made to an individual or persons in need, it can be made to an institution such as an orphanage, hospital, or mosque.
+Like Sadaqah, it is not a compulsory contribution, there is no minimum amount, and no restriction on who can receive funds unlike Zakat, which is given to a strict group of people in need.
+Sadaqah is usually given to an individual or community group.
+Regardless of the amount given, the benefits of Sadaqah Jariyah are endless.

 While there are loose rules around giving Sadaqah, such as the intention and to give with no expectation of reward, there are no rules on who can receive Sadaqah as it is an act of kindness intended to provide aid and support to anyone in need – but they must be in need.
 Sadaqah cannot be given to any individual who is not struggling and holds enough wealth to support themselves and their family.